ai4os/ai4-docs/source/getting-started/user-roles.rst

 **What AI4OS can offer to you:**

-* a ready-to-use environment with the main DL frameworks (Pytorch, Tensorflow) as well as the main IDEs (VScode, Jupyterlab),
+* a :doc:`ready-to-use IDE </howtos/develop/dashboard>` (VScode, Jupyterlab) with the main DL frameworks (Pytorch, Tensorflow) running on different types of hardware (CPUs, GPUs),
 * the ability to easily connect your environment to your dataset hosted on our :doc:`data storage resources </reference/storage>`,
+* the ability to integrate :doc:`experiment tracking with MLflow </howtos/develop/mlflow>` in your trainings,
+* tutorials on performing different types of trainings (:doc:`incremental learning </howtos/develop/incremental-learning>`, :doc:`distributed learning </howtos/develop/distributed-learning>`)
-* the ability to use GPUs to accelerate your training and development,
+* the ability to :doc:`use GPUs </howtos/train/dashboard>` to accelerate your development,
 * the possibility to :ref:`integrate your module with the API <deepaas-integrate>` to enable easier user interaction,
-* the ability to deploy the developed module on Cloud resources,
+* solutions to deploy your developed model in :doc:`the Cloud </howtos/deploy/cloud>` or in your :doc:`local resources </howtos/try/locally>`,
 * the ability to share your module with other users in the :ref:`Dashboard Marketplace <dashboard_marketplace>`.

 .. admonition:: Related HowTo's